Dyrati/obababot/README.md

 ## Commands
 ```
 $help:         Provides information about the bot and its functions
 $info:         Returns info on something, like a search engine
 $index:        Indexes a data table
 $math:         Evaluate a mathematical expression like a calculator
-$getclass: Get the class of a character based on their djinn
 $filter:       Filters a data table based on a custom condition
 $sort:         Sorts a data table based on an attribute (may also filter)
+$upload_save:  Temporarily store a battery file by uploading an attachment
+$save_preview: See a preview of your last uploaded save file
+$getclass:     Get the class of a character based on their djinn
 $damage:       Damage Calculator
 ```
 ## Syntax
 **Arguments** are space-separated words